Character Charts: A Writer's Aid

-The free character chart on the right of this block is one which I've designed after having experimented with a number of different charts.
+The free character chart below is one which I've designed after having experimented with a number of different charts.
 Having used them myself for a few years, I've gradually weeded out superfluous details and added those things which I have found useful.

 Feel free to print this chart for your own personal use.
 No unauthorised republishing online or elsewhere is permitted.
 Link to this webpage instead.